rust-lang/rust-forge/src/compiler/prioritization/priority-levels.md

 ### P-Low

 P-Low issues won't be our focus.
 They will remain in this state until someone complains, a community member fixes it, or it gets fixed by accident.

-## Check-in frequency

-### P-Critical

-P-Critical issues will be discussed at every weekly T-compiler triage meeting until either:

-- The issue is complete.
-- The issue gets deprioritized.

-### P-High

-P-High issues won’t be discussed at every weekly meeting, but must be kept in mind.
-We might want to discuss them biweekly or monthly, to try to ensure progress, and reassign the bug to someone new if there is something blocking the current assignee.

-### P-Medium

-P-Medium issues won’t be discussed during weekly meetings.
-Maybe we can run a broader triage session every 3 months or just after a release to check if some issues should change priority for the next release efforts.

-### P-Low

-P-Low issues won’t be discussed at all during weekly meetings.
-P-Low issues can either change priority at some point, or be fixed, or be closed as "won't fix"

 ---